History, views, pristine forest, a big river gorge.

 Oh, I’d better mentioned this.
 The trail has been built and managed by a private trust which has taken an entirely idiosyncratic approach to the huts.
 Many of the sleeping areas are insanely uninsulated and not at all insect-proof, poorly configured with basic requirements such as bench space and pack storage woefully inadequate.
 There are often unnecessary steps everywhere, with decking that will become greasy.
 DOC got these things right more than 10 years ago.

 The huts are also totally overpriced.
+A flat rate of $140 even if you only stay one night?

 The Old Ghost Road is a track best walked in the off-season, preferably mid-week.